jaak-peterson/autoware_mini_practice/practice_1/README.md

 13. Create folder `nodes` under the `~/autoware_mini_practice/src/practice_1` and move your previously created subscriber and publisher nodes there
 14. `cd ~/autoware_mini_practice`
 15. `catkin_make` - observe the output and see if package `practice_1` is found and successfully built along with others
-16. `source /devel/setup.bash` - source again your workspace since it is changed
+16. `source /devel/setup.bash` - source again your workspace since it has changed

 ##### Validation
 * build process (`catkin_make`) should be without errors